8 Best Vegan Cookbooks for Beginners

 The Green Roasting Tin

-What is not to love about this book?
-It certainly gets a lot of use in my kitchen.
+I love this book and it gets a lot of use in my kitchen because it makes weekday cooking so easy, with minimal prep and even less washing-up.
 Rukmini Iyer has managed to create so many varied and tasty recipes, all of which are cooked in one roasting tin – genius!

 As for the vegetarian recipes – most can be ‘veganised’.
 See my FAQ below.

-This Merchant Gourmet plant-based cookbook is a real ‘go-to’ on my cookery book shelves.
-I love it (and you can read Vegan Mum’s thorough Merchant Gourmet’s Plant-Based Cookbook Review for a more in depth look at this book too).
+This Merchant Gourmet plant-based cookbook is a real ‘go-to’ on my cookery book shelves, particularly when I want to include some grains in my diet.
+You can read Vegan Mum’s thorough Merchant Gourmet’s Plant-Based Cookbook Review for a more in depth look at it too.

-The only downside is that to make these recipes so convenient, you use packets of Merchant Gourmet pre-cooked grains.
+The downside is that to make these recipes really convenient, they suggest you use packets of Merchant Gourmet pre-cooked grains.
 They’re great (although I tend to always add a little more seasoning and flavourings to them), and are really quick and easy to use.
-However, the empty packs need to be recycled.
-You can find out more about using Merchant Gourmet’s recycling scheme here.
+However, the empty packs need to be recycled through Merchant Gourmet.
+I try to cook lentils and grains in batches and freeze them instead to avoid this.

 Rose Eliot's Complete Vegan cookbook with a green front cover and pink spine